 After this, the algorithm will analyse webpages and their content to find which ones are more relevant to the search query.
 If similar keywords appear on the pages, the site is more likely to be appropriate.

 To ensure the site is also useful, the algorithm looks for trustworthiness and expertise as well.
-For instance, if other websites have linked to individual pages, Google recognises these pages to be trustworthy.
+For instance, if other websites have linked to individual pages, Google recognizes these pages to be trustworthy.

-When it comes to ranking, Google evaluates the usability of webpages by analysing various pinpoints such as the mobile-friendliness of the site and page loading time.
-Last but not the least, Google also identifies the user’s location, search settings, past search history to optimise the results.
+When it comes to ranking, Google evaluates the usability of web pages by analysing various pinpoints such as the mobile-friendliness of the site and page loading time.
+Last but not the least, Google also identifies the user’s location, search settings, past search history to optimize the results.